Local Algarve News

 Garagem Gil Vicente

 Look out for a green cross sign.
 Pharmacies are open during normal business hours, there is normally one pharmacy in every town that is on duty through the night, it's address is posted in the windows of every other chemist and in local newspapers.
-There is just one in Luz, alternatively there are several in Lagos. ( See the Algarve Towns ( A - L ) page, Lagos section for addresses ).
+There is just one in Luz, alternatively there are several in Lagos.
+See the Lagos Notes page, Lagos section for addresses.

 The Post Office, Telegrafos e Telefones - C.T.T.